SignalK/node-red-embedded/README.md

 Input that checks if a vessel is inside of the specified geofence

+## signalk-put-handler

+Input that sends messages when a PUT is sent to the server for the given path

 ## signalk-send-delta

 Output that sends a delta to the server.
 Input should be a fully formed SignalK delta